Heads-up on coins

 You can buy these coins with your IRA: U.S. gold coins in 1-ounce, half-ounce, quarter-ounce and one-tenth-ounce denominations; and 1-ounce silver coins minted by the U.S. Treasury Department.
 Certain platinum coins are also allowed.

 Gold and silver coins have been measurements of value for thousands of years.
 They tend to be stable or go up when stock markets crash or inflation soars.
-Gold and silver have shown their mettle in recent years.
+Gold and silver have seen their ups and downs in recent years.

 But that doesn't necessarily mean they're good for every IRA.
 For one thing, they don't pay interest or dividends, so you won't be compounding returns between purchase and withdrawal.
 And a lot of mainstream IRA custodians like banks and mutual funds don't offer this IRA option.

 That's two reasons they may be problematic, says Meg Green, founder of Meg Green & Associates, a wealth management firm in Miami.
 "Where are you going to find a custodian to keep them for you?" she asks.
 Internal Revenue Service regulations require storage be overseen by a custodian, but custodians don't have to offer the service.